info201b-au2022/project-zahrafiroz/docs/README.md

 |[Project Proposal](./p01-proposal.md) | A markdown document containing our group's initial proposal to investigate the human centered consequences of climate change.
 |[Exploratory Data Analysis](https://info201b-au2022.github.io/project-zahrafiroz/) | A RMD website containing a report that summarizes our group's analysis of our project dataset.
 |[Interactive Vizualization](https://calvinuw.shinyapps.io/ClimateChange1-P3/) | A shiny website that summarizes our research project through interactive visualizations.
+|[Final Report](p03-final-report.md) | A markdown final containing our a report on our completed research.